Position

 What does a Certified Prosthetist Orthotist do?

 The duties of a CPO include assessing patients' needs, taking precise measurements, and crafting custom devices.
-They also fit and adjust these devices to ensure comfort and functionality.
-A CPO provides ongoing support and maintenance.
-This includes regular check-ups and repairs.
-They educate patients on how to use and care for their devices.
-This helps patients achieve the best possible outcomes.
-A CPO must stay updated with the latest technology and techniques in the field.
-This ensures they provide the highest quality care.
+They also educate patients on how to use and care for their devices.
+A CPO must stay updated on the latest technology and techniques to provide the most effective solutions.
+This role requires a blend of technical skills, empathy, and strong communication abilities.

 View Certified Prosthetist Orthotist jobs nearby